kstenschke/tictac-track/README.md

 A simple but powerful personal timetracker, running on the command-line (Linux, Mac OS).
 It comes without external dependencies (no server or database).
 The application records work-entries directly to an HTML file, ready for print at any time.
-The API provides options to export tracked data, and to send it to external issue tracking systems (e.g. Redmine).
+The API provides options to export tracked data, to be able to script sending time logs to external issue tracking systems.

 ## Table of contents